GreyRaphael/QuantNotes/ML.md

   - Create lag features (e.g., previous day's close price).
   - Include rolling statistics (e.g., moving averages).
   - Encode the date feature to capture temporal patterns (e.g., day of the week, month).

+hybrid model:
+> For small dataset, One such approach is the LSTM-LightGBM hybrid model.
+In this framework, an LSTM network is first used to capture temporal dependencies and generate features, which are then fed into a LightGBM model for final prediction.
+This method leverages the sequence modeling capabilities of LSTM and the efficiency of LightGBM.

+Transfer Learning in Stock Prediction:
+> A study titled "A Novel Approach to Short-Term Stock Price Movement Prediction using Transfer Learning" demonstrated that transfer learning could enhance prediction accuracy.
+The researchers pre-trained a model on multiple stocks and fine-tuned it on a target stock, resulting in improved performance compared to models trained solely on the target stock.

 ### perpetual